Are you planning a trip to Germany? Will you be traveling with a car lover? If so, Stuttgart is the place you want to be!

 Anybody with a passion for auto history, vintage cars, or sinking into a bed where you must turn out the headlights will find Stuttgart, Germany, hums.

-Start at MotorWorld Stuttgart
+Your Stuttgart car experience starts at MotorWorld Stuttgart

 During World War II, Wurttemberg served as the manufacturing site for military engines, making it a target for devastating allied air raids.
 A building where forced labor helped arm the Third Reich still stands.
 History buffs find the renovated location includes old airplane hangars and the former airport tower in the distance.